vojtechportes/SJS/README.md

 All events are stored on window object.
 They are accesible on window.eventCache.

-To trigger custom event use method customEvent.
+To trigger custom event use method fireEvent.
 To listen custom event, use addEvent method.

 #### getEventCache